-8.2 OTHER DEVICES
+8.3 OTHER DEVICES

-Contact the controls manufacturer and/or Vokèra technical department should you require more specific information on the suitability of a particular control.
-Further guidance on the recommended practice for the installation of external controls, can be found in CHeSS - HC5/HC6 (www.energyefficiency.gov.uk).
+Contact the controls manufacturer and/or Vokera technical department should you require more specific information on the suitability of a particular control.
+Note if fitting other controls, we would suggest removing the factory fitted male connector wires for ease of installation.
+Further guidance on the recommended practice for the installation of external controls can be found in CHeSS - HC5/HC6 (www.energyefficiency.gov. uk).

-- The boiler must always be supplied with a permanent 230V electrical supply. - The room thermostat connection is low voltage (24 Vdc) - Do not connect any controls or auxiliary equipment to the low-voltage terminal strip, other than that approved/supplied by Vokèra Ltd.
+- The boiler must always be supplied with a permanent 230V electrical supply. - Always remove the link between TA & TA on the appliance high-voltage terminal strip whenever additional controls are connected to the appliance. - Do not connect any controls or auxiliary equipment to the low-voltage terminal strip, other than that approved/supplied by Vokera Ltd.